atreyasha/dotfiles/docs/develop.md

         2.  force fold directory where file gets overwritten -\> eg. gtk2/3, qt5ct etc.

+    2.  add a system test option as a script which tests all important repositories and performs git status

+        1.  this might help ensure pip packages are checked

 10. Backup

     1.  clean up local drive and remove unnecessary content